fpsvogel/learn-latin-and-greek/README.md

 Lots more Greek writing books with keys can be found [here](https://www.textkit.com/greek-latin-forum/viewtopic.php?f=6&p=213636) and [here](https://www.edonnelly.com/google.html#11)

 Another good exercise is to write a daily journal in Greek.
-You'll need Greek-English dictionaries ([links above](#dictionaries-1)).
+You'll need an English-Greek dictionary ([link above](#dictionaries-1)).